Frederick Riddle: Early life and career

 Frederick Riddle was born in Liverpool in 1912.
 He studied at the Royal College of Music (RCM) in London from 1928 to 1933.
 He had a solo career while playing with the London Symphony Orchestra from 1933 to 1938.
 In 1938, was appointed principal viola with the London Philharmonic Orchestra.
 He was a professor of the RCM from 1948 onwards.
 In 1953, he succeeded Harry Danks as principal violist of the Royal Philharmonic Orchestra.
+In that same year he was selected by Sir Adrian Boult to play in the orchestra for the Coronation of Elizabeth II.

 Riddle was distinguished as a chamber music player and a concerto soloist.
 He made the first recording of William Walton's Viola Concerto, on 6 December 1937, with the composer conducting.
 He was recommended for this recording by Lionel Tertis.
 He made some revisions to the concerto, with Walton's approval.
 Although Walton conducted the work many times with leading soloists such as Tertis and William Primrose, the interpretation he liked above all others was Riddle's.
 He also performed the work in concert under Beecham.

 Personal life and death

 Riddle was married twice, and had three daughters.
-He was appointed an Officer of the Order of the British Empire (OBE) in 1980.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours.
 His first wife was soprano, conductor, and voice teacher Audrey Langford.
 In 1946, he married soprano singer Helen Clare.

 He died in Newport on the Isle of Wight in 1995, aged 82.
 He was survived by Clare, his second wife, who died in 2018, at the age of 101.